rohancode/facial-keypoints-detection/README.md

 Real time face keypoints detection for mobile devices using tflite on mobile gpus.
-Face keypoints detection is used in many applications like applying makeup, instagram filters etc.Generally face keypoint or body keypoint detection are solved using hourglass or encoder-decoder CNN architectures, but those architectures large and slow for edge cases.
+Face keypoints detection is used in many applications like applying makeup, instagram filters etc.Generally face keypoint or body keypoint detection are solved using hourglass or encoder-decoder CNN architectures, but those architectures large and slow for edge use cases.
 So I am trying to solve this problem by treating it as a regression problem on an open source dataset i.e. directing predicting x and y coordinates of the keypoint by using MobilenetV1 (pretrained on ImageNet).

-When building deep learning models for mobile device especially for real-time use cases ( fps >= 30 ) inference and model size are the most important things to keep in mind.
+When building deep learning models for mobile device especially for real-time use cases ( fps >= 30 ), inference and model size are the most important things to keep in mind.

 There are a few ways to increase inference time:
    * Decrease input image size.
    * Use smaller networks like MobileNets.
    * If making custom models try to use as less layers as possible.
-      Decreasing depth of the model increase the inference more the decreasing the width of the model.
+      Decreasing depth of the model decreases the inference time more than decreasing the width of the model.

 ## Quick Start
   1. Download the dataset from [here](https://wywu.github.io/projects/LAB/LAB.html) and extract in `data` folder.